seanbreckenridge/albums/README.md

 ##### Sources for `spreadsheet.csv`:

 * [1001 Albums You Must Hear Before You Die](https://en.wikipedia.org/wiki/1001_Albums_You_Must_Hear_Before_You_Die).
-I attempted to include any albums that have ever been in the book, multiple versions with different lineups have come out in 2005, 2008, 2010, 2011, and 2016.
+There have been multiple versions of the book, so the number of albums on the list because of this is about 1070.

 * [Rolling Stone's 500 Greatest Albums of All Time](https://en.wikipedia.org/wiki/Rolling_Stone%27s_500_Greatest_Albums_of_All_Time).
 Likewise, the count here is 516, due to multiple versions.